The-AI-Alliance/trust-safety-evals/docs/leaderboards/leaderboards.markdown

 # Leaderboards

+This section describes the leaderboards and related tools that are maintained by this initiative or separately by other AI Alliance members.

-This section describes the leaderboards we maintain with results from running benchmark suites of the [evaluators]({{site.baseurl}}/evaluators/evaluators) against various models and AI systems that use them.
+The leaderboards provide results from running benchmark suites of the [evaluators]({{site.baseurl}}/evaluators/evaluators) against various models and AI systems that use them.

+The other tools assist software engineers in identifying important risks for their use cases and finding the evaluators and benchmarks that support testing for those risks.

+## Plans for Leaderboards and Other Tools

-These leaderboards will include the leading open-source models to serve as evaluation targets and as evaluation judges.
+Planned leaderboards will include the leading open-source models to serve as evaluation targets and as evaluation judges.
 Initially, we are focusing on Meta’s [Llama family of models](https://www.llama.com){:target="llama"} and IBM’s [Granite family of models](https://www.ibm.com/granite){:target="granite"}, with others to follow.

-## Plans for Leaderboards

-As we fill in the evaluation [taxonomy]({{site.baseurl}}/taxonomy/taxonomy), we will stand up more leaderboards for specific areas of the taxonomy with wide interest, organized into benchmarks.
+As we fill in the evaluation [taxonomy]({{site.baseurl}}/taxonomy/taxonomy), we will add corresponding evaluators and benchmarks to the leaderboards, along with search capabilities to find the topics of interest.

-A benchmark catalog will be provided to find and reuse these sets of evaluators.
+Finally, we plan to provide downloadable and deployable configurations of the [Evaluation Platform Reference Stack]({{site.baseurl}}/ref-stack/ref-stack) with the selected evaluators for easy and rapid use.

-The _child pages_ listed next describe the implemented leaderboards.
+The _child pages_ listed next describe the leaderboards and other tools that are currently available.